-The information below will be of use to non EU citizens traveling to Europe from countries that offer reciprocal visa arrangements (visa waiver or visa exemption programs).
+The information below will be of use to non-EU citizens traveling to Europe from countries that offer reciprocal visa arrangements (visa waiver or visa exemption programs).
 These include Canada, the United States, Australia, New Zealand and some Asian, South American and Central American countries.
-Full lists of countries requiring visas and countries with visa exemptions here
+Full lists of countries requiring visas and countries with visa exemptions can be found online.

 What Happens if I Overstay my Schengen Visa and I'm caught?

 Each country has its own rules.
 You may not be allowed to return for a period of time or you may be fined.

 You're an Idiot!
 My Friend Joe Stayed a Year in Europe With No Penalty!